Macuyiko/minecraft-python/README.md

 The code is composed out of the following items.
 I assume you have Canary (CanaryMod) already running as a server.

-* `BukkitConsole`: this is the legacy project (Eclipse project), originally built on top of Bukkit.
-The Bukkit project is out, so this project is not worked on anymore.
-* `CanaryConsole`: Eclipse project for the plugin.
-If you just want to get up and running, you don't need this, unless you want to make changes to the source.
 * `PlaceInCanaryMod/python`: contains the Jython Python interpreter console.
 This uses the excellent work by [Don Coleman](http://don.freeshell.org/jython/), with some minor changes to keep the autocomplete from raising exceptions. **Put this folder in your CanaryMod installation directory, i.e. next to `plugins`.**
 * `PlaceInCanaryMod/lib`: contains the Canary APIs and Jython libraries needed by the plugin. **Put this folder in your CanaryMod installation directory, i.e. next to `plugins`.** (You might want to check if the libs are still up to date, though.)
 * `PlaceInCanaryMod/plugins`: contains the compiled plugin. **Put the jar herein in the `plugins` folder of your CanaryMod installation directory.**

-Upon starting, the plugin will create a `CanaryConsole.cfg` file in its `config/CanaryConsole` subdirectory where the following config parameters can be set:
+Upon starting, the plugin will create a `CanaryConsole.cfg` file in its `config/CanaryConsole` subdirectory where the following parameters can be set:

 * `canaryconsole.guiconsole.enabled [bool]`: start the GUI interpreter locally (default: true)
 * `canaryconsole.serverconsole.enabled [bool]`: enable the remote interpreter server (default: true)